-Our all-volunteer group protects and preserves Monument Valley Park carrying on General Palmer’s vision of a natural park for all to enjoy.
-We repair the park’s historic stone entryways, overlooks, walls, and bridges, and care for the park’s vegetation.
-We organize free music concerts, guided bird, wildflower and tree walks, and park clean-ups, which provide beneficial and educational activities for our city park.
+Our all-volunteer group protects and preserves Monument Valley Park, in order to carry on General Palmer’s vision of a natural park for us all to enjoy.
+We repair the park’s historic stone entryways, walls, overlooks and bridges, as well as care for the park’s vegetation.
+We organize free music concerts, guided bird, wildflower, and tree walks, and park cleanups, which provide beneficial and educational activities for our community.

-Volunteers to manage and expand social media, plan events for growing downtown residential community and neighborhoods, and participate in park cleanups.
+Volunteers to join our Board of Directors, manage & expand our social media presence, organize events in the park for community members, and participate in park cleanups.